Part 1: RTLlive: Cloud-based telemetry and datalogging for field testing. Part 2: Dynamic pressure imaging in safety testing scenarios

 11:25 - 11:30

-Introduction of the composition and function of the fuel cell test system/ Introduction of E-moter emulator.
+The presentation will discuss the composition and function of the fuel cell test system, and introduce the e-motor emulator.

 Please Note: This conference programme may be subject to change